modular/modular/KGEN/docs/Interpreter.md

 falls short with an extensible type system due to its non-modular design: other dialects can't add operators.
 Operators also duplicate code: the arithmetic operators on `index` are copies of the MLIR operations from the `index` dialect.
-Furthermore, Lit only has one IR: MLIR operations.
+Furthermore, Mojo only has one IR: MLIR operations.
 It follows that KGEN needs the ability to execute user-written code at compile-time.

 KGEN already uses a JIT compiler as part of elaboration.
 One option to execute